gaoqisheng123-bot/machine-learning-zoomcamp-homework/capstone_2/README.md

 *   **`train.py`**: This script contains the final architecture and logic to train the model and save it as `traffic_sign_model.h5`.
 *   **`predict.py`**: This script starts the Flask API locally and interact with the model via a web interface.

-When predict.py is running, open a new terminal and /
+When predict.py is running, open a new terminal and

 Run
 *   **`predict_test.py`**: This script run the selected testing picture in the testing dataset, edit the py script to change the tested picture.

-or/
+or

 Open on a browser and search to choose an own picture to test
 ```bash